tvrusso/Xyce_qucs-s_Examples/10-ActiveBesselFilter/README.md

 While this real-equivalent computation still works, newer versions of Xyce (since around Xyce 7.4) can do complex arithmetic in expressions, and one could simply print "{db(V(out)/V(in)}" on a print line instead.
-I have not yet gone through this example and made this change for these newer versions.
-I have made this change in the 06-QuartzCrystal example.
+I have updated all the examples here to use this formulation instead of the more complicated real-equivalent expansion.